AhmedZeyadTareq/Object-Detection/README.md

 **👨‍💻 Developer**
 ------------------

-This project was implemented by:
+👨‍💻 About the Developer This project was implemented by:
-🔹 Ahmed Zeyad Tareq.
+🔹 Ahmed Zeyad Tareq
-🔹 AI Engineer & Data Scientist.
+🔹 AI Engineer & Data Scientist
-🔹 📷 Instagram: @adlm7.
+🔹 📷 Instagram: @adlm7
-🔹 🔗 LinkedIn: Ahmed Zeyad Tareq.
+🔹 🔗 LinkedIn: Ahmed Zeyad Tareq

 **⭐ Support**
 --------------